khuyen-le/khuyen-le.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I present my work, _Who Has More Furniture?
-Context Effects on the Quantification of Mass vs. Count Superordinate Nouns_ at CogSci 2025 (Session: Language 3 | Time: 1pm-2:30pm | Location: Salon 3).
+Context Effects on the Quantification of Mass vs. Count Superordinate Nouns_ at CogSci 2025 (1pm-2:30pm @ Salon 3, Language 3).